 Our firm has over 50 talented team members who foster close collaboration on projects at all levels.
-We pride ourselves in our commitment to creating facilities that inspire and meeting functional, sustainable and cost-effective design objectives.
+We pride ourselves in our commitment to creating facilities that inspire and meet functional, sustainable, and cost-effective design objectives.
 We are seeking to fill an integral Project Manager position.

 - 7-10 years of experience in architecture, including 8 years of Project Management experience on multiple projects.
 Experience with Public Safety and Educational sectors preferred.

 - Excellent communications skills and a proactive, collaborative personality.
 The ability to speak comfortably and present to clients is imperative.

 - Excellent writing skills; ability to produce narrative language for existing conditions assessments, feasibility studies, and similar documents.

 - Familiarity with Massachusetts Public Bidding laws (Massachusetts MCPPO certification preferred).